PathFiinder/MoGo/README.md

-MoGo - PSD to HTML
+#MoGo - PSD to HTML

-Tech used:
+A project carried out to create a website using free template (PSD to HTML) Tech used:
  - HTML5
  - CSS3